ubccr/genesysv/docs/source/index.rst

 Installation checklist for Genomics Data Warehouse
 ====================================================
-- [ ] Create a new security group for the GeneSysV application in Eucalyptus
-- [ ] Open ports 22 and 8000 to TCP traffic from your local machine in the new security group
-- [ ] Launch one instance with new security group
-    - [ ] Select Ubuntu 16.04 EBS for image type
-    - [ ] Choose ``c1.medium: 4 CPUs, 16384 memory (MB)`` for instance type
-    - [ ] Use updated cloud-init script to automate SSH login for your user
-    - [ ] Specify storage volume, at least 40 GB
-- [ ] Open port 9200 in the Elasticsearch security group for TCP traffic from the public IP address of your new instance
 - [ ] Install Python3.5 venv
 - [ ] Clone GeneSysV repository
 - [ ] Create new Python virtualenv and activate it